tannerdolby/eleventy-plugin-metagen/README.md

 ```

 ## Use Your Template Data
-To make your metadata dynamic, you can use template data as arguments to the shortcode without quotes or braces.
-The following example is within a Nunjucks file:
+To make your metadata dynamic, you can use template data as arguments to the shortcode without quotes or braces in a Nunjucks template.

 ```njk
 ---